 Nursing, residential care and assisted living facilities reporting that they have a staff member or resident with COVID-19 aren’t accepting new residents and have more limits on visitors.
 They are also taking extra precautions.
 We have provided lists below of these facilities so that you understand the restrictions they have in place.
 Facilities remain on these lists while a resident is recovering from the virus.
 In some cases, a resident who tested positive may no longer be at the facility.
 They could be at a hospital.
 The facility remains on the list until 14 days have passed without any residents showing symptoms of the virus.
 Staff members who contract the coronavirus that causes COVID-19 do not continue to work when ill.

-The lists are updated twice weekly.
+The lists are updated twice weekly and provide the information that Oregon Department of Human Services has available for public distribution at this time.
 In between updates, facilities could be removed from the lists.
-Please call the facility where you live, want to live or plan to visit, if you have questions.
+If you have questions, please call the facility where you live, want to live or plan to visit.

 Adult Foster Homes